soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudArchitect.md

 3. Use Cloud Memorystore to create a database cache that stores the results of database queries.
 Before a query is sent to the database, the cache is checked for the answer to the query.
 4. There is no other option—you must vertically scale.

+### 6.6

+Several new firewall rules have been added to a VPC.
+Several users are reporting unusual problems with applications that did not occur before the firewall rule changes.
+You’d like to debug the firewall rules while causing the least impact on the network and doing so as quickly as possible.
+Which of the following options is best?

+1. Set all new firewall priorities to 0 so that they all take precedence over other rules.
+2. Set all new firewall priorities to 65535 so that all other rules take precedence over these rules.
+3. Disable one rule at a time to see whether that eliminates the problems.
+If needed, disable combinations of rules until the problems are eliminated.
+4. Remove all firewall rules and add them back one at a time until the problems occur and then remove the latest rule added back.

+### 6.8

+To comply with regulations, you need to deploy a disaster recovery site that has the same design and configuration as your production environment.
+You want to implement the disaster recovery site in the cloud.
+Which topology would you use?

+1. Gated ingress topology
+2. Gated egress topology
+3. Handover topology
+4. Mirrored topology

+### 6.9

+Network engineers have determined that the best option for linking the on-premises network to GCP resources is by using an IPsec VPN.
+Which GCP service would you use in the cloud?

+1. Cloud IPsec
+2. Cloud VPN
+3. Cloud Interconnect IPsec
+4. Cloud VPN IKE

+### 6.10

+Network engineers have determined that a link between the on-premises network and GCP will require an 8 Gbps connection.
+Which option would you recommend?

+1. Cloud VPN
+2. Partner Interconnect
+3. Direct Interconnect
+4. Hybrid Interconnect

+### 6.13

+A startup is designing a social site dedicated to discussing global political, social, and environmental issues.
+The site will include news and opinion pieces in text and video.
+The startup expects that some stories will be exceedingly popular, and others won’t be, but they want to ensure that all users have a similar experience with regard to latency, so they plan to replicate content across regions.
+What load balancer should they use?

+1. HTTP(S)
+2. SSL Proxy
+3. Internal TCP/UDP
+4. TCP Proxy

+### 6.14

+As a developer, you foresee the need to have a load balancer that can distribute load using only private RFC 1918 addresses.
+Which load balancer would you use?

+1. Internal TCP/UDP
+2. HTTP(S)
+3. SSL Proxy
+4. TCP Proxy

+### 6.15

+After a thorough review of the options, a team of developers and network engineers have determined that the SSL Proxy load balancer is the best option for their needs.
+What other GCP service must they have to use the SSL Proxy load balancer?

+1. Cloud Storage
+2. Cloud VPN
+3. Premium Tier networking
+4. TCP Proxy Load Balancing